para2402/UDEngg/Course 3 Data Lakes with Spark/Project/project_files/README.md

 ## Deployement

-1. Following should be the contents of `dl.cfg`:
+1. Following should be the contents of `dl.cfg` (Keep the access strings empty if the AWS EMR cluster is given the appropriate S3 and EC2 access roles):
     ```
     [AWS_CREDENTIALS]
     AWS_ACCESS_KEY_ID=<YOUR_AWS_ACCESS_KEY>